 Born & raised in Belgium.
 Until high school, I lived with my 2 sisters a carefree, countryside-style family life, but the vibrant city of nearby Brussels was always luring & very present.
 To me Brussels was a place of social issues, buzzing energy, of intrigue, chaos, creativity, grit as well as beauty & history.
-The kind of beauty that made me create stories, inventing a world of my own, strongly influenced by music, paintings, street poetry and storytelling imagery in magazines and movies.
+The kind of beauty that made me create stories, inventing a world of my own, strongly influenced by music, paintings, street impressions and storytelling imagery in magazines and movies.

 I lost myself in museums, in dance and the grace of the human body and developed a fondness for alternative and noir movies, for Belgian & Japanese fashions and more in particular for the images of Sarah Moon.
 No one has touched my soul as much as she has.

 A serious inclination towards the "darker", mature poetry of life established.

 Brussels, where I grew into being an adult, finally became my home until I moved to Los Angeles.

 Faces, the atmosphere of grain, blur, a touch of nostalgia, the beauty of motion, textures, longer exposures, unusual cropping - as humans who do not fit the mould -, simple gestures, ethereal moments that only I see at a particular moment in time, are all relevant to what I want to bring into my portrait- and fine-art work.
 I embrace aesthetics as much as the imperfections.

 Everything that surrounds us moves all the time, but there is a mystery and profoundness in catching simple gestures.